Introduction to Typography

 The lab will be available during evening and weekends for all students registered in graphic design courses.

-You will be evaluated throughout the semester in three different areas, which will each have an effect on your grade: Attendance, Participation, Studio and Critique performance and Assignments.
+You will be evaluated throughout the semester in three different areas, each of which will have an effect on your grade: Attendance, Participation, Studio and Critique performance and Assignments.
 Please be aware that you are 100% responsible for your work and contribution in this class, or any other.
 It’s up to YOU.

 In keeping with the format of this studio course, students are expected to attend class and be prepared to work.
 Unlike a standard academic class, a participatory demand is placed on the student to engage in in-class studio development.
-Therefore it is mandatory that students attend, produce and discuss work in class.
+Therefore it is mandatory that students attend, produce and discuss work in-class.
 In addition, homework and/or outside of class work are required and project specific.

 Three unexcused absences will result in the lowering of your grade, one letter grade.
 Six unexcused absences will result in automatic failure.
 There will be no excuse for missing class unless approved by the instructor.
 Students must directly speak to the instructor in advance of the absence or within 24 hours of a missed session to have it approved.
 In the event of illness, a doctor’s note is recommended.
 An email message or voice mail message does not necessarily constitute an approved absence.
 Chronic lateness or leaving early is disruptive to the class as a whole…thus, three tardies shall be considered one absence.
-You will be also be marked absent if you are over half an hour late, leave class early, not prepared for critique and/ or to work in class.
+You will be also be marked absent if you are over half an hour late, leave class early, are not prepared for critique and / or to work in class.

 Deadlines are a major factor in the operation of any work environment.
 Therefore, all assignment deadlines are absolute.
 No work will be accepted beyond its due date.
 Turn in your work by the deadline even if you feel it is unfinished.
 It’s better to be present and participating during class discussions.
 Assignments turned in on time can be revised during the last three weeks of the semester.
 If you are unable to turn an assignment in at it’s proper time for a legitimate reason, you must make arrangements with the instructor beforehand and must receive permission for a different due date.